From signage to bridges, our garden structures add play and flawless design to your outdoor spaces.

 The seat of the swing is made from best quality oak which can be polished to finish or left to ‘silver and grey’.
 Synthetic hemp rope was used to hang the swing.
-This was chosen because it is soft to handle so more suitable for the children’s hands and, unlike natural hemp, it does not have to be brought in over winter.
-The rope was threaded through the holes made at the corners of the seat and hand-worked (spliced) back into itself to give a strong, traditional join; the interwoven ends were firmly held in place using a wrapping weave in a finer thread of a different colour.
-Marine stainless steel was used for the metal fittings used to hang the swing.
-This type of steel is less likely to rust when used outside.
+We chose this because it is soft to handle so more suitable for the children’s hands but unlike natural hemp, it doesn’t have to be brought in over winter.
+The rope was threaded through the holes made at the corners of the seat and hand-worked (spliced) back into itself to give a strong, traditional join; the interwoven ends are firmly held in place using a wrapping weave in a finer thread of a different colour.
+We used marine grade stainless steel metal fittings to hang the swing, this type of steel is less likely to rust when used outside.

 This commission came about after a culvert on the clients’ land collapsed as a result of ill considered, poor construction years previously.

-The brief was to design and install a new bridge; of greater scale than the original; using materials that would enable easy and safe passage for vehicles, and on foot; while providing a structure that blends in with the landscape.
+The brief was to design and install a new bridge; of greater scale than the original; using materials that would enable easy and safe passage for vehicles and on foot whilst providing a structure that blends in with the landscape.

-A structural engineer was consulted to establish accurate load calculations in relation to large load axel weights.
-This was to ensure that the bridge designed for this commission would be able to endure ongoing use by the type of vehicles that would be crossing it repeatedly.
+A structural engineer was consulted to establish accurate load calculations in relation to large load axle weights.
+This was to ensure that the bridge we designed for this commission would be able to endure ongoing use by the type of vehicles that would be crossing it repeatedly.

 The main deck section of the finished bridge weighed 10 tons.
 The bridge was detailed with sculpted edge feathering on the radius ends of the beams once the deck was laid.
 The surface of the deck was textured to provide a safe grip for crossing by foot, especially in the wet.